[ admissions ]

 Faculty, Fellows and staff often enjoy impromptu outdoor activities such as soccer or softball on the Estate’s ball fields.

 Fellows are housed with Norfolk families throughout the community.
 The tradition of host families began in the earliest days of the Festival and is part of the close tie between the School and the town.

 The dining hall provides excellent and diverse meals in a relaxed atmosphere where Fellows, Faculty and staff enjoy time together.
 The chef will make every effort to accommodate special dietary needs.
 All Fellows are required to participate in the housing and meal plans.

 The Norfolk Festival concerts on Friday and Saturday evenings feature Artist-Faculty, visiting guest artists and Fellows.
 All Fellows receive free admission to the performances, and recordings are available.
-Fellows also have ample opportunity to perform on the Norfolk Fellows’ Performance Series which offers concerts throughout the summer.
+Fellows also have ample opportunity to perform on the the Friday night concerts as well as on the Emerging Artist Showcase which offers concerts throughout the summer.

 A typical day at the School:

 |8:00 am – 8:45 am||Breakfast|